warriordog/SecurityCheckup/README.md

 The core is a set of utilities for querying information from native windows systems (registry, WMI, etc) and a tree-based test framework.
 Tests can be created programmatically or imported from JSON.

 The CLI runs a single profile or test and also acts a debugging tool to test the native features of the core.
-It is currently broken due to recent JSON changes.
+It is depreciated, but still functional for now.

 The GUI is a JavaFX-based interface that can create, run, and manage multiple profiles.
 It comes with a set of profiles ready to use out of the box.